lindongubane/hello-cpp-durban/examples/hello-wt/README.md

-# Hello wt
+# Hello Wt

-This is an example of a wt web GUI application.
+This is an example of a Wt web GUI application.

 ## Setup Instructions
 The example requires the Conan package manager.